Frozen Pierogies and Kielbasa recipe

 So I just can’t decide, maybe someone out there knows?

-HOW TO COOK FARMERS SAUSAGE
+HOW TO COOK Kielbasa / Farmers sausage

-- Cooking farmers sausage is easy.
+- Cooking Kielbasa/farmers sausage is easy.

 - The best way to cook it is to slice it in half or pieces and fry it on both sides for roughly 5 minutes per side till well done.

-HOW LONG TO COOK FARMERS SAUSAGE
+HOW LONG TO COOK Kielbasa

 If you are frying it then cooking it for 6 minutes on either side till browned is perfect.
 If you are baking it roughly 15 minutes as it is naturally smoked prior.

 My favorite farmers sausage of all time comes from Winkler’s Farmers Sausage in Winkler, Manitoba Canada.
+There are many types of Kielbasa / farmers sausages available that also would work well in this dish1

 CAN FARMERS SAUSGE BE STORED IN THE FRIDGE ONCE COOKED